 I’ve been known as Silverwynde since 1997; it’s my main screen persona.
-I’m a diehard Brewers fan, a fan of the Wisconsin Timber Rattlers, a Transformers fan–namely of Bumblebee–and a Pokemon player.
+I’m a diehard Brewers fan, a fan of the Wisconsin Timber Rattlers, a Transformers fan–namely of Bumblebee–a Pokemon player and a member of Loki’s Army.
 Prime and I have been to every BotCon since 1999, which is where we met.
 We moved in together in December of that year, married in 2009–I was a little gun shy–and have been getting on each others’ last nerve ever since.
-I’m childless and the main waitstaff of a half-Siamese cat who thinks he owns the house and lets us stay as his servants.
+I’m childless and was the main waitstaff of a half-Siamese cat who thought he owned the house and allowed us stay in his domicile as his servants until he had to cross the Rainbow Bridge on June 16, 2018.
 In other words, it may not be the perfect life but it’s pretty darn awesome.

-I’m not new to the idea of blogging, as I had one at Blogger for ten years, However, I’ve had to step back from said blog because of a particularly difficult follower.
+I’m not new to the idea of blogging, as I had one at Blogger for over ten years.
+However, I’ve had to step back from said blog because of a particularly difficult follower.
 I’ve had trouble with this person before and I’d love to ban her outright but I know that would cause a lot more problems than it would solve.
 She and I have a pretty long history so if I did ban her, she’d have questions.
 A lot of questions.
-So I thought it best to start over, as Blogger has become problematic at best and a pain in the skidplate at worst.
+Which would have ended up in my inbox.
+So I thought it best to start over, as Blogger has become problematic at best–Hello, HTML screw-ups!–and a pain in the skidplate at worst.
 Thus, this blog was born.

 About Sunday Morning Nostalgia Crush!: